The Resurgence of Instantons: Multi-Cut Stokes Phases and the Painleve II Equation: Conclusions and Outlook

 where $\CS_{+}$ denotes a left Borel resummation along the positive real axis (see, \textit{e.g.}, \cite{asv11}).
 Once this is done, the Hastings--McLeod solution is that particular real solution which has $\sigma=0$ in the expression above \cite{m08}.
 In particular, this median resummation of the one--parameter transseries reproduces the Hastings--McLeod content for $z \in \BR^+$.
 But one question remained open: what happens along the \textit{negative} real axis instead?
-To answer this question one needs the full two--parameters transseries solution we have constructed in this paper, but yet this is not the full story: constructing a median resummation along the negative real axis, where one now finds an infinite number of highly non--trivial Stokes constants, is a much harder problem, and moving from positive $z$ to negative $z$ will also entail crossing Stokes lines.
+To answer this question one needs the full two--parameter transseries solution we have constructed in this paper, but yet this is not the full story: constructing a median resummation along the negative real axis, where one now finds an infinite number of highly non--trivial Stokes constants, is a much harder problem, and moving from positive $z$ to negative $z$ will also entail crossing Stokes lines.
 These crossings will make Stokes constants jump, not only as overall factors but also inside exponential terms due to the logarithmic sectors as we discussed in subsection \ref{sec:dslF}.
 As such, it would be a very interesting project to make this strong/weak coupling interpolation completely explicit, within the resurgent transseries framework.
 We hope to return to some of these ideas in the future.

 \acknowledgments We would like to thank Hirotaka Irie, Marcos Mari\~no, Marcel Vonk and Niclas Wyllard for useful discussions and/or comments.
 The authors would further like to thank CERN TH--Division for hospitality, where a part of this work was conducted.
 RS would further like to thank the Department of Mathematics of the University of Geneva and CERN--TH Division for extended hospitality.
-The research of RS was supported by the Swiss National Science Foundation Grant IZKOZ2--140198 and the European Science Foundation Grant ITGP--3685.
+The research of RS was supported by the Swiss National Science Foundation Grant IZKOZ2--140198, the European Science Foundation Grant ITGP--3685, and the FCT--Portugal Grant PTDC/MAT/119689/2010.
 The research of RV was partially supported by the FCT--Portugal Grant SFRH/BD/70613/2010.

-\section{The Two--Cuts Quartic Matrix Model: Structural Data}
+\section{The Two--Cut Quartic Matrix Model: Structural Data}